jeremyash13/Obsidian_Vault/App Blocker/Blocking Strategy.md

 ##### .NET
 - upon selecting a folder/.exe to block, recursively search the for all .exe files, add them to a *"blacklist"*
-- listen for a new process event to fire, check the newly started process against the blacklist, terminate when a match is found.
+- listen for a new process event to fire, check the newly started process against the blacklist, terminate and display a notification when a match is found.
 - hook into system events, watch for processes starting, watch for changes to blocked folders such as moving/renaming folder and contents
 - use WMI (Windows Management Instrumentation)
 	- It provides the `Win32_ProcessStartTrace` and `Win32_ProcessStopTrace` events for detecting when a process has been started/terminated.